blockades/mmt_resources/Home.md

 * [Bail bloc](https://bailbloc.thenewinquiry.com/about.html) - using Monero mining to pay bail for low-income people in New York.

+## Workshop resources
+* [An Introduction to Crypto Workbook](https://drive.google.com/open?id=11fJfWa5a6FX8h-2zGI5ZZFm7bNKGN6L1wWhnfrUOMQg) - workbook on how to setup KeePass, myEtherWallet, NEON wallet, Samourai Wallet and more...
+An ongoing project.

 ## Programming resources

 * [Open Source Guides | Learn how to launch and grow your project.](https://opensource.guide/)